 Sustainable City Grants are available every year to support voluntary and community groups to deliver activities in Cambridge that will help achieve the objectives of our Climate Change Strategy 2021-26 [PDF, 4MB].

-Up to £10,000 is available per voluntary or community organisation.
+Voluntary and community organisations can apply for up to £10,000.
 You can apply for funding for multiple projects, but the total must not exceed £10,000.

 Your organisation must:

 - Be a voluntary or community organisation

 - Have a governing document, such as a constitution

 - Be located in the city of Cambridge

 - Be completed by 31 March 2023